Is It Legal To Use Damaged Banknotes? (2019 Update)

 There is currently no law that prohibits the use of complete banknotes that have damage consisting of wear, tear, staples and marks, which does not impact on their value.
-However Australia’s central bank, the Reserve Bank of Australia (RBA), has a Damaged Banknote Policy that can help you determine how badly damaged is your banknote and what you should do with it.
+However Australia’s central bank, the Reserve Bank of Australia (RBA), has a Damaged Banknote Policy that can help you determine what you should do with it.

 Is It Legal to Use Damaged Banknotes?

 1. Unfit Banknotes

 An unfit banknote is one that has become worn or sustained minor damage.
 For example, it has one or more of the following:

 - Missing pieces that are the size of less than 20 per cent of the banknote